Adaptive In-Context Learning with Large Language Models for Bundle Generation: Introduction

-Inspired by the recent advances in large language models (LLMs), we explore methods to exploit the reasoning capabilities of LLMs to tackle the above challenges.
-As a result, a dynamic in-context learning (DICL) paradigm is designed to guide ChatGPT to simultaneously perform both tasks\footnote{It refers to GPT-3.5-turbo in our study without further statement.}.
-It empowers ChatGPT to draw tailored and dynamic lessons from closely related tasks, using them as demonstrations while tackling the target task.
-Specifically, it first adopts the retrieval augmented generation~\cite{jiang2023active} to identify from the entire dataset the nearest neighbor sessions for each target session.
-Then, prompts are created to instruct ChatGPT to perform both tasks in neighbor sessions.
-To enhance reliability and mitigate the hallucination issue, we develop (1) a self-correction strategy to foster mutual improvement in both tasks without the need for any supervision signals; and (2) an auto-feedback mechanism to recurrently offer dynamic supervision by comparing the outputs of ChatGPT and the labels.
-Subsequently, it guides ChatGPT to provide a summary of rules derived from the entire task execution process to prevent recurring errors in the future.
+To tackle the above challenges, we devise an adaptive in-context learning (AICL) paradigm leveraging the advanced reasoning capabilities of large language models (LLMs)\footnote{We use GPT-3.5-turbo in our study without further statement.}.
+This paradigm empowers LLMs to draw tailored lessons from closely related tasks, using them as demonstrations while tackling the target task.
+Specifically, we first adopt the retrieval augmented generation~\cite{jiang2023active} to identify the nearest neighbor sessions for each target session, and then create prompts to instruct LLMs to perform both tasks in neighbor sessions.
+To enhance reliability and mitigate the hallucination issue, we further develop (1) a self-correction strategy to foster mutual improvements in both tasks without supervision signals; and (2) an auto-feedback mechanism to recurrently offer adaptive supervision by comparing LLMs' output and the labels.
+Subsequently, we guide LLMs to provide a summary of rules derived from the entire task execution process to prevent recurring errors in the future.
 Finally, the two tasks in the target session are performed by observing demonstrations of its neighbor sessions.
-Different neighbors may witness distinct mistakes made by ChatGPT, thereby receiving different feedback.
-It thus enables ChatGPT to seek customized and dynamic lessons for improved performance on the target session.
+Different neighbors may possess distinct mistakes made by LLMs, thereby receiving different feedback.
+It thus enables LLMs to seek adaptive and customized lessons for improved performance on the target session.